Dredmund the Druid

-Dredmund Druid is a fictional character appearing in American comic books published by Marvel Comics.
+Dredmund Druid (Dredmund Cromwell) is a fictional character appearing in American comic books published by Marvel Comics.

 Dredmund Druid, also referred to simply as the Druid, appeared as a subversive cult leader with knowledge of alchemy and advanced technology.

 Fictional character biography

-The character Dredmund Cromwell was born in Caribou, Maine.
-As the Druid, he became a professional criminal and leader of his own druidic cult.
-The Druid attempted an assassination of Nick Fury, and with his followers he battled Nick Fury and S.H.I.E.L.D.
+Dredmund Cromwell is born in Caribou, Maine.
+As the Druid, he becomes a professional criminal and the leader of a druidic cult.
+Dredmund attempts to assassinate of Nick Fury, and battles Fury and S.H.I.E.L.D.

-Druid later abducted Captain America and pitted him against a maze of death-traps.
-He created the Alchemoid and set him against Captain America, and then battled Captain America with his followers.
-Druid searched for an ancient book of alchemical secrets at Greymoor Castle.
-He battled Captain America and Cedric Rawlings, and fell into a Z-Ray pit.
+Dredmund later abducts Captain America and pits him against a maze of death-traps.
+He creates the Alchemoid and sets him against Captain America, and then battled Captain America with his followers.
+Dredmund searches for an ancient book of alchemical secrets at Greymoor Castle.
+He battles Captain America and Cedric Rawlings before falling into a Z-Ray pit.

-Dredmund later teamed up with Doctor Nightshade in a scheme involving transforming ordinary people into pseudo-werewolves.
-The two villains used a serum to transform Captain America and the people of Starkesboro, Massachusetts, into werewolves.
-He battled Captain America, Doctor Druid, Wolverine, Wolfsbane, Werewolf, and Cable.
-He used the moongem to temporarily become the Starwolf.
+In the "Man and Wolf" storyline, Dredmund allies with Doctor Nightshade in a scheme involving transforming ordinary people into pseudo-werewolves.
+The two battle Captain America, Doctor Druid, Wolverine, Wolfsbane, Werewolf by Night, and Cable.
+Dredmund uses the Godstone that gave John Jameson his powers to temporarily become the Starwolf.
+However, Cable destroys the Godstone, returning Dredmund to normal.